Wanibzh29/16.-Breton-Stopwords-br_fr/README.md

 **A few conventions

--Letters between {} are letters which can mutate into other ones, i.e:
+- Letters between {} are letters which can mutate into other ones, i.e:
--{g}ran means in particular cases the 'g' mutates, so it desappear.
+- {g}ran means in particular cases the 'g' mutates, so it desappear.
 -  When there is several possibility of mutations it has been chosen to show all the possibilities, until now, but it could change.

 **This work is based on